Snow Removal Safety

 - Berms are a residual part of snow removal and there is now way to avoid berms.
 Please refer to city code 26-40.2.
 When snow removal occurs, so will berms.
 The size of the berm fluctuates depending on many variable conditions; number of driveways on the street, density of the snow, the amount of snowfall and snowdrifts to name a few.
 City streets range from 24-40 feet wide and all the snow that falls in the street must be displaced to the side of the streets.
 The wider the street, the more snow will be moved to the edge of the street.
 In addition, most parcels within the City have now been developed creating more driveways; more driveways prohibits less open space for snow storage.
 All snow is pushed to the side of the street as evenly as possible to all parcels.
 Wet heavy snow makes it harder to manipulate for the plow drivers and residents alike.

 - Gates on the snowplows were installed to minimize the impact of the berm; however, they do not make berms disappear, larger amounts of snowfall equate to a potentially larger berm.
 The plow blade can only carry so much snow, when the blade is full, the snow flows around and over the gate and seeks the path of least resistance, which is usually the open driveways.

 Snow Removal Maintenance Responsibility - Chapter 26-50

-The City's Snow Removal Plan (PDF) provides comprehensive description of the City's efforts to ensure snow is removed from City streets as effeciently and quickly as is safely possible.
+The City's Snow Removal Plan (PDF) provides comprehensive description of the City's efforts to ensure snow is removed from City streets as efficiently and quickly as is safely possible.

-In an effort to address concerns about snow removal operations within the City, Public Works Director Ray Jarvis and Assistant Public Works Director Jim Marino provided the following informational videos.
+In an effort to address concerns about snow removal operations within the City, please review following informational videos.